simolus3/tar/README.md

 A more complex example for writing files can be found in [`example/archive_self.dart`](example/archive_self.dart).

+### Encoding options

-Note that, by default, tar files are  written in the pax format defined by the POSIX.1-2001 specification (`--format=posix` in GNU tar).
+By default, tar files are  written in the pax format defined by the POSIX.1-2001 specification (`--format=posix` in GNU tar).
 When all entries have file names shorter than 100 chars and a size smaller than 8 GB, this is equivalent to the `ustar` format.
 This library won't write